Evolution of the transitional millisecond pulsar PSR J1023+0038 from Aqueye+ and NICER observations: Discussion

 \subsection{Evolution of \tasc}

-In Section \ref{evol_tasc}, we measured the variation of the time of passage at the ascending node from 2021 through 2023.
-We reported our results in Figure \ref{fit_tasc_evolution}, alongside those obtained in previous works.
-We fitted the $\Delta T_{\rm{asc}}$ evolution with a second-order polynomial (see equation (\ref{fit_tasc_evolution})), which is consistent with the observed trend of the data, in particular if we consider the $\Delta T_{\rm{asc}}$ values after the observations performed by \cite{ambrosino2017optical}.
-In the past, the variation of the \tasc was consistent with an irregular evolutionary scenario for the binary system, supported by its initial oscillating behavior after the onset of the accreting phase.
-Recent results, however, seem to support a different scenario, where the increase of the \tasc could be driven by a rise in the orbital period, and thus in the separation between the companion star and the neutron star.
-In this section, we discuss a possible general evolutionary scenario consistent with our recent results and the characteristics of this binary system.
+In Sect. \ref{evol_tasc} we present the variation in the time of passage at the ascending node from 2021 through 2023.
+We report our results in Fig. \ref{fit_tasc_evolution}, alongside those obtained in previous works.
+We fitted the $\Delta T_{\rm{asc}}$ evolution with a second-order polynomial (see Eq. \ref{fit_tasc_evolution}), which is consistent with the observed trend of the data, in particular if we consider the $\Delta T_{\rm{asc}}$ values after the observations performed by \cite{ambrosino2017optical}.
+In the past, the variation in the \tasc\ was consistent with an irregular evolutionary scenario for the binary system; this scenario is further supported by its initial oscillating behavior after the onset of the accreting phase.
+Recent results, however, seem to support a different scenario, in which the increase in the \tasc could be driven by a rise in the orbital period and, thus, an increase in the separation between the companion star and the neutron star.
+In this section we discuss a possible general evolutionary scenario consistent with our recent results and the characteristics of this binary system.

-Assuming accretion through Roche Lobe overflow (\cite{1993ARA&A..31...93V},\cite{2002apa..book.....F}), the exchange of mass leads to a variation in the distance between the two stars, due to the conservation of angular momentum, which translates into variations in the orbital period.
+Assuming accretion through Roche lobe overflow \citep{1993ARA&A..31...93V,2002apa..book.....F}, the exchange of mass leads to a variation in the distance between the two stars, due to the conservation of angular momentum, which translates into variations in the orbital period.
 Let us consider the general equation of the total angular momentum of the system, $J$, and its time derivative, $\dot{J}$, assuming a circular orbit:

-where $G$ is the gravitational constant, $a$ is the orbital separation, and $M_1$ and $M_2$ are the masses of the neutron star and of the donor star, respectively.
-The time derivative of equation (\ref{total_ang_mom}) is:
+where $G$ is the gravitational constant, $a$ is the orbital separation, and $M_1$ and $M_2$ are the masses of the neutron star and the donor star, respectively.
+The time derivative of Eq. \ref{total_ang_mom} is

 and the total mass and mass ratio of the system are defined as